ucsb-cs8/w19-mirza/_info/syllabus.md

 A+ grades: These may be awarded to the very best performing students in the class—but the cutoff for A+ grades will be determined at the end of the course at the discretion of the instructor (there is no pre-determined cutoff---an average of 97 or more doesn't guarantee you an A+ grade.)

 ## A Few Course Policies In Brief

 * If you are registered for another UCSB course  that overlaps with this one, you MUST HAVE specific written permission from both instructors, or I am within my rights to give you a failing grade on any work you miss as a result, and will NOT make any accommodations for you.
 This includes exams.
 * You are permitted one sheet of notes on exams—details later on the syllabus.
 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments you may collaborate with at most one other person (who must be named).
+   * If you are working with a pair partner you must make sure that you add your partner on the assignment on gradescope before you begin the assignment.
+All parts of the assignment should be completed together using the pair programming style.
 * Attendance is required at all lectures and labs (discussion sections) and is checked via participation using the iclickers
   * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest three grades from everyone's homework/in-class assignment grades.
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.
-* <strong>You</strong> must turn in your homework by TBD
+* <strong>You</strong> must turn in your homework in your registered lab section

 You may NOT: